 PIANO Determines the parameters unique to piano sounds, such as tuning curve or sustain sampling.
 This page is available only when the Natural piano voice is selected.
-The available differ depend selected void COMMON Determines the common settings such as voice volume or octave.
-SOUND Determines the timbre/EG (Envelope Generator)/vibrato of the voice (Regular voice only). or Natural (se EFFECT Determines the effect depth or type.
-Keep in mind HARMONY Determines the Harmony/Echo settings. certain paran e parameters ding on the ce type, Regular see below).
+COMMON Determines the common settings such as voice volume or octave.
+SOUND Determines the timbre/EG (Envelope Generator)/vibrato of the voice (Regular voice only).
+EFFECT Determines the effect depth or type.
+HARMONY Determines the Harmony/Echo settings.